This list is representative of the nature and number of electives offered each year.

 Professor Richard J. Rendleman

 The primary purpose of this mini-course is to explore the pricing and return characteristics of debt and debt-related securities, where the primary source of risk is potential changes in the value of underlying assets or collateral that support the securities (default or credit risk).
 Specific examples of securities covered in the course include straight, callable and convertible corporate debt instruments, credit derivatives such as credit default swaps, and tranche securities issued in connection with Collateralized Debt Obligations (CDOs), including subprime structures.
 The course will also explore credit risk analysis, particularly that related to credit ratings, and the historical default and return experience of corporate debt instruments in relation to their credit ratings and other measures of risk.
 Issues related to valuation and expected security returns will be explored from the standpoints of both issuers of securities and investors.
-The course should be of interest to any student who plans to work in the area of fixed income portfolio management, equity portfolio management, commercial banking, corporate treasury, or debt underwriting, including real estate finance.

 DEBT MARKETS (DM)